Frequently Asked Questions

 The Irwin S. Chanin School of Architecture studio test consists of a number of visual projects to be completed in approximately 3-4 weeks and returned to The Cooper Union for review.
 The studio test contains its own instructions to be followed explicitly.
 The studio test is sent to all School of Architecture applicants via email on the same day in late January after the online application deadline.

-The Albert Nerken School of Engineering Part II Questionnaire consists of a number of short answer questions to be completed within one week after the application deadline (December 5, 2014 for Early Decision applicants; January 19, 2015 for Regular Decision applicants) and returned to The Cooper Union for review.
-The Part II is sent to all Engineering applicants via email within one business day of submitting your Common Application.
-Completed Part II Questionnaires can be emailed as an attachment to email@example.com.
+The Albert Nerken School of Engineering Part II Questionnaire consists of a number of short answer questions to be completed within one week after the application deadline (December 7, 2015 for Early Decision applicants; January 19, 2016 for Regular Decision applicants) and returned to The Cooper Union for review.
+The Part II Writing Supplement can be accessed through your Common Application account.
+You may submit your application first and then submit your Part II Writing Supplement at a later date (please see deadlines above).
+Completed Part II Questionnaires should be submitted directly through the Common Application.
 The Part II allows the admissions committee to get to know Engineering applicants beyond their test scores and transcripts.

 The Cooper Union admits a limited number of transfer students.
 Transfer applicants in Architecture and Art are required to submit the following: official high school and college transcripts, a portfolio, and a completed studio test or home test, respectively.
 Transfer Engineering applicants must submit high school and college transcripts and respond to a list of essay questions (Part II Questionnaire).
 Please click here for more information on the definition of a transfer student.